 The insurance industry is notoriously bad at serving customers.
 But not in China.
-In the past few years, Chinese tech giants have made tremendous strides to become a hub for insurance innovation.
+In the past few years, Chinese tech giants have made tremendous strides to become insurance innovation hubs.
 Take a look at just one example: WeSure, an insurance platform powered by the WeChat messaging app, celebrated its second anniversary with over 55 million users.
 This means that the biggest challenge for Chinese insurers today is not just to digitize businesses but to go beyond traditional offerings and even combine insurance with other financial services.
 To compete, insurance companies are revolutionizing the industry using Robotic Process Automation.

 The Customer Satisfaction Score (CSAT) and Net Promoter Score (NPS) are the most important metrics for any insurance company.
-However, they are lagging far behind in the US as insurers fall short of expectations due to growth in other industries.
-Since the grievance process has the greatest impact on customer satisfaction, let’s look at how RPA insurance bots can revolutionize costs, operations, and customer experience.
+However, they lag far behind in the US as insurers fall short of expectations due to growth in other industries.
+Since the grievance process greatly impacts customer satisfaction, let’s look at how RPA insurance bots can revolutionize costs, operations, and customer experience.

 Robotic Process Automation in Insurance

-Robotics Process Automation, or RPA – the use of desktop-level front-end software bots that do not require programming to handle routine processes at the keystroke level – is revolutionizing insurance.
-From underwriting and onboarding personal and commercial insurance companies to serving insurers and handling claims, RPA is already revolutionizing the way insurers work, improving customer service, and reducing cycle times while cutting overhead costs.
+Robotics Process Automation, or RPA – using desktop-level front-end software bots that do not require programming to handle routine processes at the keystroke level – is revolutionizing insurance.
+From underwriting and onboarding personal and commercial insurance companies to serving insurers and handling claims, RPA is already revolutionizing how insurers work, improving customer service and reducing cycle times while cutting overhead costs.

-Are you faced with the task of reducing and minimizing the time for processing insurance documents?
+Are you faced with reducing and minimizing the time for processing insurance documents?
 Find out how to accelerate these efforts here: How To Process Over Half a Million Insurance Documents In 8 Weeks.